 Research subject compensation

 Arizona State University (ASU) is responsible for maintaining various levels of confidentiality with respect to information obtained from or about individuals participating in research.
 At the same time, ASU must comply with the record keeping requirements of the State of Arizona, sponsoring agencies and the Internal Revenue Service.
-Consistent with FIN 421-05 (“Human Subject Payments”), payments to individuals participating in research studies must be recorded as a form of compensation.
+Consistent with FIN 421-05 ("Human Subject Payments"), payments to individuals participating in research studies must be recorded as a form of compensation.
 When considering payments to individuals participating in research studies, researchers are strongly advised to review FIN 421-05 ("Human Subject Payments") as well as FIN 401-03 ("Prohibited Transactions") carefully and consult with their unit's business/research administration office during research study planning.

 Requirements of FIN 421-05: Human Subject Payments

 ASU has adopted FIN 421-05 to ensure that payments to individuals participating in research are reported in accordance with state and federal income reporting requirements while providing an appropriate level of confidentiality to participants.
 Payments to individuals participating as human subjects in authorized ASU research or to individuals as research incentives for participation in studies are typically modest in amount ($100 or less).
-Such payments may be in the form of a check, cash, cash equivalent or noncash incentive such as clothing.
-For large studies, or when confidentiality is part of the human subjects protocol approved for the research, subject pay can be disbursed from a checking account established with an expense advance.
 Any single payment or series of payments to a single individual (whether from one or more investigators, on one or more projects) equal to or greater than $600 during a calendar year is subject to income tax reporting requirements and must be reported to the Tax Unit of ASU Financial Services, which will issue an IRS Form 1099-MISC if a U.S. citizen or resident alien.
 Researchers are strongly advised to consult with their unit's business/research administration office as they are planning the research study.

 For research studies not subject to confidentiality constraints, subject pay must be disbursed through the Accounts Payable process for tax reporting purposes.